SolarLune/tetra3d/readme.md

 If you wanted a deeper collision test with multiple objects, you can do so using `IBoundingObject.CollisionTest()`.
 Take a look at the [Wiki](https://github.com/SolarLune/tetra3d/wiki/Collision-Testing) and the `bounds` example for more info.

 That's basically it.
-Note that Tetra3D is, indeed, a work-in-progress and so will require time to get to a good state.
-But I feel like it works _pretty_ well as is.
 Feel free to examine all of the examples in the `examples` folder.
 Calling `go run .` from within their directories will run them - the mouse usually controls the view, and clicking locks and unlocks the view.
+You can also view the examples online [here](https://solarlune.github.io/tetra3d.site/).

 There's a quick start project repo available [here](https://github.com/SolarLune/tetra3d-quickstart), as well to help with getting started.